-The Centre County Grange Encampment and Fair, known popularly as the Grange Fair, is a nine-day tenting fair held each summer at Grange Park in Centre Hall.
-Generations of Centre County families have been attending the fair, many camping in the iconic canvas tents.
+The Centre County Grange Encampment and Fair, known popularly as the Grange Fair, is held each summer at Grange Park in Centre Hall.
+It is the last remaining tenting fair held in the U.S. Generations of local families have been attending the fair, many camping in the iconic canvas tents.

 The first fair took place on September 24, 1874, in Leech’s Woods, near Centre Hall.
 Leonard Rhone organized the event and invited members of the local Granges to attend.
 About 3,000 people attended the event, which was called the “Granger’s Pic-nik.”
 The Centre Reporter noted that “eight or ten acres of the woodland were dotted with many hundreds of tablecloths and a feast was enjoyed by all.”

 In 1890, the event moved to Grange Park, a 26-acre site in Centre Hall purchased by the Centre County Pomona Grange.
 Over time, the park grew to 264 acres.
-The organization now estimates that, during the fair, the park is home to 1,000 tents and 1,500 recreational vehicles during the fair.
+The organization now estimates that the park is home to about 1,000 tents and 1,500 recreational vehicles during the fair.
 The park also makes room for hundreds of concessions stands, 7,000 exhibit items, along with numerous amusement rides.

 The fair originated as a local extension of the national Grange mission.
 In 1867, the Patrons of Husbandry, or Grange, organized as a national movement to improve the economic well-being of farmers, a group particularly hard hit by the aftermath of the Civil War and a later economic downturn.
 The Grange grew from local associations of farmers that met to discuss their problems and to seek solutions.